7 Deadly Sins: List of the Biblical Offenses and Their Origins

 It was common to see the "Tree of Vices" painted on church walls throughout Europe in the Middle Ages.
 That's because, after the Fourth Lateran Council (1214), all Christians were required to confess their sins at least once a year to their local priests.
 To faithfully confess your sins and receive absolution, you had to know what they were!

-Serious sins like Gregory the Great's seven vices were considered "mortal" or "deadly" sins because, if the sinner failed to confess them and perform the necessary penance, they would result in spiritual death.
-And spiritual death meant that when your soul departed this Earth, it would spend eternity in hell.
+Gregory the Great's list of vices were the considered "mortal" or "deadly" seven sins because, if the sinner failed to confess them and perform the necessary penance, they would result in spiritual death.
+And spiritual death meant that when your soul departed this Earth, it would spend eternity in hell, rather than be granted eternal life in Heaven.

 Advertisement